Media reports German military cautioning firms of conflict with Russia

 Date

-(MENAFN) The German military has started advising local companies on how to prepare for a possible conflict between NATO and Russia, according to the Frankfurter Allgemeine Zeitung (FAZ).
-The Bundeswehr is providing training based on a classified 1,000-page document called ‘Operational Plan Germany,’ which includes guidance on protecting key infrastructure and what roles businesses should play in defense efforts.
+(MENAFN) The German military has started training local businesses on how to prepare for a potential conflict between NATO and Russia, according to the Frankfurter Allgemeine Zeitung (FAZ).
+This training is based on a recently approved 1,000-page document called the ‘Operational Plan Germany,’ which outlines steps for companies in the event of an escalation with Russia.

-In the event of escalation, Germany could serve as a central hub for troops, equipment, and supplies being sent to NATO’s eastern flank.
-The military has encouraged businesses to create plans for their employees and ensure self-sufficiency, with recommendations to use diesel generators or wind turbines.
-Additionally, companies were advised to train extra lorry drivers due to the potential shortage of Eastern European drivers if the conflict impacts transportation.
+While the plan's details are classified, FAZ reports that it includes guidelines on prioritizing the protection of critical infrastructure and suggests that businesses assist in defense operations.
+Germany could become a logistical hub for military personnel, equipment, and supplies if fighting breaks out on NATO’s eastern front.

-The military is also holding meetings across the country to prepare for such scenarios, including recent joint exercises in Hamburg aimed at protecting the port from espionage and sabotage.
-Lieutenant Colonel Jorn Plischke suggested that, based on intelligence assessments, Russia may be capable of attacking NATO within the next four to five years.
-Russian President Vladimir Putin has previously dismissed such claims, stating that Russia is merely defending itself in Ukraine.
+The German military is advising companies to create employee contingency plans and ensure they have alternative power sources like diesel generators or wind turbines.
+Lieutenant Colonel Jorn Plischke, speaking at a meeting in Hamburg, suggested that businesses should train extra lorry drivers, given that many current drivers are from Eastern Europe and may be unavailable during a conflict.

 Legal Disclaimer: